vicanso/varnish-generator/README.md

 - `directors` Director list, Array

-- `directors.name` The director's name
+  - `name` The director's name

-- `directors.prefix` The prefix of the url for the director, optional
+  - `prefix` The prefix of the url for the director, optional

-- `directors.host` The host for the director, optional
+  - `host` The host for the director, optional

-- `directors.type` The algorithm of load balance, it can be 'fallback', 'hash', 'random', 'round_robin'.
+  - `type` The algorithm of load balance, it can be 'fallback', 'hash', 'random', 'round_robin'.
 The default is 'round_robin'

-- `directors.backends` The backend list, Array
+  - `backends` The backend list, Array

-- `directors.backends.ip` The ip of backend
+    - `ip` The ip of backend

-- `directors.backends.port` The port of backend
+    - `port` The port of backend

-- ``directors.backends.weight` The weight of backend, it's used for `random` and `hash`
+    - `weight` The weight of backend, it's used for `random` and `hash`

 ```json
 {